pteskey/cpnt262-a1/README.md

 I initially tried to use SVG icons inside of buttons but was having issues with them overlapping and the clickable area was way too small.

 I then decided to go with an icon built with CSS pseudo elements and a little animation to go along with it.

+The menu toggles with an eventListener on click whereas the button animation is based on the boolean value of the menu being open (true) or closed (false).

+Took your feedback for README markdown formatting and stopped using backslash line breaks.
+This one looks much cleaner!

 ## Attributions
 ---